 The Diversity Through The Lens photography project promotes cross-cultural exchange in Melbourne’s west.
-Jesuit Social Services’ SEZ WILKS stopped by a workshop to preview new work by Brimbank’s community photographers.
+SEZ WILKS stopped by a workshop to preview new work by Brimbank’s community photographers.

 What do diversity and harmony look like?
 The question is front-of-mind for 12 Brimbank residents who are using photography to connect with their city’s human and geographic identity.

-The group have come together for Diversity Through The Lens, a project training Brimbank’s new arrival migrants and refugees in how to use a digital camera, improve their English language skills and enhance their social connection.
+The group have come together for Diversity Through The Lens, a project training Brimbank’s new arrival migrants and refugees to use a digital camera, while improving their English language skills and social connection.
 The project is run by Jesuit Social Services’ Settlement Program and funded by Brimbank City Council’s Community Grants Program.